aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/advanced-workflows.md

 ## Subset of data

 The selection set of the document specifies which fields are returned in the response.
-For example, If you are displaying a view of the Todo without the description, you can construct the document to omit the field.
-You can learn more about the selection sets [here](https://spec.graphql.org/draft/#sec-Selection-Sets).
+For example, if you are displaying a view of the Todo without the description, you can construct the document to omit the field.
+You can learn more about selection sets [here](https://spec.graphql.org/draft/#sec-Selection-Sets).

 ```
 query getTodo($id: ID!) {